ProjectIgnis/Distribution/README.md

 * macOS
 	* Shift+Right Click to add to side deck in Deck Edit now works like on Windows and Linux
 	* Known bug: invoking the binary from the Terminal directly (./EDOPro.app/Contents/MacOS/EDOPro) will never start the game in fullscreen, but no user should be starting the game this way anyway.
-	* Known bug: Cmd+Right in an edit box results in game crash

 * Scripts now load from one subdirectory level in the script folder only.